Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Evaluation

+We now further investigate the efficacy of all components of EMAX to study our hypotheses that (1) EMAX targets reduce the variability of gradients during training, (2) the EMAX exploration policy leads to more exploration of states and actions with the potential for coordination, and (3) the EMAX evaluation policy reduces the likelihood of selecting sub-optimal actions.

-where the value at risk (VaR) corresponds to the value at the 95\% quantile of all detrended gradient norm values. \Cref{fig:gradcvar} shows the average and standard error of these CVaR values across all 21 tasks.
-We observe that the target computation of EMAX indeed significantly reduces the CVaR of gradient norms for IDQN and VDN indicating more stable optimisation.
-We hypothesise that no significant difference is observed for QMIX because it fails to learn in several tasks, leading to little training signal with low gradient variability independent of the target values.
+\textbf{Training stability:} To demonstrate that EMAX target computation reduces the variability of gradients during training, and, thus, improves stability of the optimisation, we visualise the average and standard error of the stability of gradients, as defined in \Cref{eq:emax:grad_cvar}.
+We observe that for IDQN with and without EMAX across 11 mixed-objective tasks \seehere{fig:emax:ind_gradcvar} as well as for IDQN, VDN, QMIX with and without EMAX across all 21 common-reward tasks \seehere{fig:emax:coop_gradcvar}, EMAX significantly reduces the CVaR of gradient norms for all algorithms.
+These results indicate more stable optimisation and confirm our hypothesis.
+The difference for QMIX in the common-reward setting is less pronounced since the base algorithm fails to learn in several tasks, leading to training with low gradient variability independent of target values.